With a well-rounded liberal and applied arts education, our graduates are prepared for successful careers in a variety of fields.

 SFA professor Wilma Cordova believes social work is a calling.
 She guides her students through rigorous research, fieldwork and role-playing exercises to prepare them for careers as advocates for equality and social justice.

-After graduating from SFA with a Bachelor of Arts in English literature and a minor in linguistics in 2012, Antonini commenced doctoral studies in linguistics at the University of Georgia.
+After graduating from SFA with a Bachelor of Arts in English and a minor in linguistics in 2012, Antonini commenced doctoral studies in linguistics.

 Lindsey Antonini, Class of 2012